 Financial Aid Information

-- St. Catherine University, (651) 690-6540.
-This office processes applications for students in all other graduate programs.
+The financial aid office at St. Catherine University, (651) 690-6540, email@example.com, processes applications for students in all graduate programs.

-These offices can answer applicants’ questions and address requests for financial aid.
+Financial aid counselors can answer an applicant's questions and address requests for financial aid.
 Most financial aid programs require graduate students to be enrolled at least half time.
 A graduate student is considered full time for financial aid purposes when registered for six or more credits in a given term.
-A graduate student is considered half time when registered for three to five credits in a given term.
+A graduate student is considered half time when registered for three credits in a given term.

 The Federal Direct Stafford Loan Program provides low-interest unsubsidized loans to students enrolled at least half-time.
 Interest accrues during the in-school and grace period.
 Direct loans are subject to annual and aggregate loan limits, and repayment typically begins following a six-month grace period after graduation, withdrawal, or drop below half-time status.